 - Northern Health has a number of programs to help children.
 Their Speech and Language Clinic helps children communication delays.
 The Northern Assessment Network provides assessments for children suspected of being autistic, having fetal alcohol syndrome, or other complex developmental or behavioural conditions.
 Northern Health's Community Dental Program provides free assessments of children's teeth (does not replace regular dental office visits), education on how to care for teeth, fluoride varnish for children at risk for tooth decay, and help to families searching for a dental office.
 If you have any concerns regarding your child's hearing, you can have this checked out at Northern Health's Audiology Program.

 - Alpine Skiing –Contact: Elizabeth MacRitchie, Program Director – (250)561-1524 – firstname.lastname@example.org.
 Cost: $45 annual membership; Resort offers free lift passes and equipment to BC Adaptive Snowsport members.
 Description: Located at the Hart Highlands Winter Club.
 BC Adaptive Snowsports promotes and supports the sport of adapted skiing and snowboarding as a form of recreation and rehabilitation for all participants.

-- BC Children's Hospital Library: The library ships resources for free anywhere in BC.
+- BC Children's Resource Centre: The library ships resources for free anywhere in BC.

 - CanAssist, from the University of Victoria, provides an interesting service to help individuals with special needs.
 They develop one-off projects to assist with specific day-to-day needs.